noahbean33/RoboRacer/README.md

 ---

 ## License
-This project is licensed under the **MIT License**.
+This project is licensed under the ** Apache-2.0 license**.

 ---

 ## Authors
-Developed by **Your Name**.
+Developed by **ECE Team**.
 For questions or contributions, open an issue or pull request on GitHub.